splunk/splunk-connect-for-syslog/docs/gettingstarted/docker-swarm-general.md

 Log paths are preconfigured to utilize a convention of index destinations that is suitable for most customers.
 This step is optional to allow customization of index destinations.

-* Download the latest context.csv file to a subdirectory sc4s below the docker-compose.yml file created above
+* Download the latest context.csv file to a subdirectory sc4s below the docker-compose.yml file created above.

 ```bash
 sudo wget https://raw.githubusercontent.com/splunk/splunk-connect-for-syslog/master/package/etc/context-local/splunk_index.csv
 ```
-* Edit splunk_index.csv review the index configuration and revise as required for sourcertypes utilized in your environment.
+* Edit splunk_index.csv review the index configuration and revise as required for sourcetypes utilized in your environment.

 ## Configure sources by source IP or host name

-Legacy sources and non-standard compliant source require configuration by source IP or hostname as included in the event the following steps apply to support such sources.
+Legacy sources and non-standard compliant source require configuration by source IP or hostname as included in the event.
+The following steps apply to support such sources.
 To identify sources which require this step refer to the sources section of this documentation.

-* Download the latest vendor_product_by_source.conf file to a subdirectory sc4s below the docker-compose.yml file created above
+* Download the latest vendor_product_by_source.conf file to a subdirectory sc4s below the docker-compose.yml file created above.
 ```bash
 sudo wget https://raw.githubusercontent.com/splunk/splunk-connect-for-syslog/master/package/etc/context-local/vendor_product_by_source.conf
 sudo wget https://raw.githubusercontent.com/splunk/splunk-connect-for-syslog/master/package/etc/context-local/vendor_product_by_source.csv